alexeygrigorev/outbrain-click-prediction-kaggle/README.md

   - interaction between these featuers
 - FFM with the following features:
   - all categorical features from the above, except categories, topics and entities
-  - XGB leaves from the previous step
+  - XGB leaves from the previous step (see slide 7 from [this presentation](http://www.csie.ntu.edu.tw/~r01922136/kaggle-2014-criteo.pdf) for the description of the idea)

 To get the 13th positions, models from [diaman](https://www.kaggle.com/dselivanov) should also be added